All Night Long (All Night): Production

 When composing the song, Richie was able to write all of the verses easily but got stuck when he got up to the hook.
 He told GQ that he kept repeating, "come on and sing along" over and over to no avail:

 Now I have this song, 'Well, my friends the time has come to raise the roof and have some fun,' that's great.
 'Karamu, fiesta, forever — come on and sing along.
 Da-da-da-da…' I don’t have a hook.
 And so, it took me probably another month of just walking around my house and everywhere trying to find out what is the hook to 'come on and sing along?'
 I’ve got to give you the sing-along.

 Finally, inspiration struck him while he was visiting a friend's house and about to go back to work in the studio:

 So, I went to one of my dear friends' houses, Dr. Lloyd Greg, and I went by for dinner.
 He’s from Jamaica.
 And I’m leaving at now it's — I took a break from the studio, I'm leaving his house now about two o'clock in the morning.
 And as I'm leaving the house, I’m saying to him, "Hey man, I got to go back and work all night long, man."
 All night long.
 All night long.
 All night long.
 All night long.
 Got it.

 Reception

 Cash Box summed up its review of the single saying "Richie's command of these diverse musical elements and shifts in melodic direction is as impressive as it is pleasurable."
 Mat Snow of NME said it "is amongst the most justly infectious floor-fillers ever."

 Music video

 An accompanying music video for "All Night Long (All Night)" was produced by former Monkee and TV video pioneer Michael Nesmith and directed by Bob Rafelson.

 Notable uses

 Richie performed the song at the closing ceremonies of the 1984 Summer Olympics in Los Angeles.

-Richie performed the song live at the 2006 Nobel Peace Prize celebration.
+Richie performed the song live at the December 11, 2006 Nobel Peace Prize concert in Oslo.

+On his 2012 Tuskegee album, Lionel re-recorded the song as a duet with Jimmy Buffett.
+There is a video where Jimmy calls Lionel out onstage in Detroit and they perform it together, both of them sporting Tigers jerseys.

 In 2024, the song was featured in advertisements for Mattress Firm.